sungsoo-ahn/2025/_posts/2025-04-28-vlm-understanding.md

 4. **Rerun the Model:** Run the model with patched activations and observe behavioral changes.
 5. **Analyze Results:** Infer the role of specific components based on how the output changes.

+There are two primary ways to apply activation patching <d-cite key="heimersheim2024use"></d-cite>:

+- **Denoising Analysis** involves taking a corrupted prompt, such as one where Gaussian noise has been added to key embeddings, and replacing its activations with those from a clean prompt.
+By observing which patched activations restore the clean behavior, researchers can identify the components that are **sufficient to correct** the corrupted behavior.
+For example, this technique can reveal layers where key information is integrated or restored during processing.
+- **Noising Analysis**, on the other hand, starts with a clean prompt and replaces its activations with those from a corrupted prompt.
+By determining which patches disrupt the clean behavior, this method pinpoints the components **necessary to maintain** the correct output.
+This analysis is particularly useful for identifying which layers or activations play a critical role in preserving the model's functionality.

 <details markdown="1">
 <summary><b>Example</b></summary>
 Imagine analyzing a Vision-Language Model (VLM) tasked with identifying objects in an image: